 What is the purpose of the NCFC?

-National Committee for Families and Children (NCFC) was launched in 1994 as the major advisory body to the government on family and children’s issues.
+National Commission for Families and Children (NCFC) was launched in 1994 as the major advisory body to the government on family and children’s issues.
 It was established in recognition of the International Year of the Family.
-This committee succeeded the National Coordination Committee for Children, which was established in 1992.
+This commission succeeded the National Coordination Committee for Children, which was established in 1992.
 In 1999, a Statutory Instrument was passed which gave the NCFC legal status and outlined its terms of reference as follows:

 - Promote, monitor and evaluate the implementation of the Convention on the Rights of the Child (CRC), and ensure that the government meets its national and international obligations as a party to the Convention.